 To celebrate Valentine’s Day today, we look at some of the tell-tale signs of what is known in hunting circles as scarlet fever…

-1. Taking a sudden interest in hounds on a hunting day — perhaps by asking their names and enquiring about breeding — when previously the focus of the day may have been on hip flask contents or the number of fences jumped.
+1. Taking a sudden interest in hounds on a hunting day — perhaps by asking their names and enquiring about breeding — when previously the focus of the day has been on the contents of others’ hip flasks or the number of fences jumped.

 2. Practising their horn blowing techniques in order to impress at their hunt’s annual competition.